 Italian cooking at its very best: from raw sea bream and slow roast duck to risotto with Prosecco and oysters, they've got it handled.
 Their private and beautiful Remus Room can seat 12 to 32 for lunch or dinner, so no need to worry about space.
 Design your own menu or pick one of their Classic or Bocca menus which start at £40; from the first to the last morsel you'll be howling your appreciation.

 12 Archer Street, London W1D 7BB

 The Delaunay is as slick as it is charming, and the menus are delicious and feature heavily with classic café dishes like moules frites and schnitzels.
-It has two private dining rooms that seat eight and 14 guests respectively (can be joined to seat 24).
+It has two private dining rooms that seat 10 and 16 guests respectively (but can be joined to seat 24 if you're going BIG).
 Clad in beautiful wood panelling with lots of original paintings on the walls, you'll feel well insulated and intimate.

 55 Aldwych, London WC2B 4BB

 Perfect if you fancy something tucked away from the madness that is Covent Garden.
 The Drawing Room, which is furnished with love seats and antique bronze mirrors, is ideal for the hosting of private drinks parties and intimate dinners of up to 40 for breakfast, lunch or dinner.

 Hawksmoor Guildhall is at the steak-beating-heart of city life - it’s always heaving with suited and booted slickers.
 The decor is sexy (in an Oxford College kinda way) and has its own bar, so you can go hard all night long on Shaky Pete’s Ginger Brews.
 The private dining room seats up to 22 and their steak is the best in town.